ThinkWithPbody/YifuDesignLab/docs/Projects/2024/Escape From Tarkov/index.md

 ## SPT Install and Update

-1. Use BsgLauncher.exe to install or update official EFT to your best SSD, use matching server version
+1. Use BsgLauncher.exe to install or update official EFT to your best SSD, use matching server version.
-2. Download SPT AKI automated installer [here](https://sp-tarkov.com/#download)
+2. Download SPT AKI automated installer [here](https://sp-tarkov.com/#download).
-3. Move SPT installer to a separate empty folder on your best SSD, affixed with the SPT version number (e.g. `Game/EFT/SPT 3.11.3/`), then run the SPT automatic install executable
+3. Move SPT installer to a separate empty folder on your best SSD, affixed with the SPT version number (e.g. `Game/EFT/SPT 3.11.3/`), then run the SPT automatic install executable.
 %%	- When updating to minor versions without making changes to the modlist, just copy over the old files to the new location.
 		- Game Settings: "/user/sptSettings"
 		- Launcher settings: "/user/launcher"